 Since reforming in 2012, The Fratellis have been on a continuous upward trajectory, finding themselves enjoying a more sustainable type of success.
 ‘Half Drunk Under A Full Moon’ finds the trio entering their third decade at ease with who they are and where they are: a band who have not only survived but thrived, and are currently making the best, most confident, most ambitious music of their career.

-The Fratellis will embark on a headline UK tour ahead of the album’s release, including two hometown gigs at Glasgow Barrowland (April 24 & 25) and London’s Kentish Town Forum on May 5.
+The Fratellis will embark on a headline UK tour around the album’s release, including two hometown gigs at Glasgow Barrowland and London’s Kentish Town Forum.